rafaelstjf/HP2NET/README.md

-# Workflow for construction of phylogenetic networks on High Processing Computing environment
+# Workflow for construction of phylogenetic networks on High Performance Computing environment

 ## Introduction